 Potential Impacts from Monitoring

-Potential increases in the frequency of monitoring will have no impact on biological resources (items a-f).
-If a Regional Water Board exempts a facility under the small disadvantaged communities or insignificant discharges exemption, the Regional Water Board may require monitoring less frequently.
-If POTWs serving a small disadvantaged community and/or insignificant dischargers are exempted from routine monitoring and one or more of these dischargers release toxics into the environment, this could adversely affect biological resources by direct mortality or by causing interference with growth and/or reproduction.
+Potential increases in the frequency of monitoring will have no impact on biological resources (items a-f) because taking an effluent sample and conducting a toxicity test in a laboratory does not modify the habitat, wetlands, or the movement of fish or wildlife.
+If a Regional Water Board exempts a facility under the insignificant discharge exemption, the Regional Water Board may require monitoring less frequently.
+If insignificant dischargers are exempted from routine monitoring and one or more of these dischargers release toxics into the environment, this could adversely affect biological resources by direct mortality or by causing interference with growth and/or reproduction.
 However, since Regional Water Boards must make a finding that a qualifying discharge has no reasonable potential to cause, or contribute to, an exceedance of the toxicity objectives, such impacts are anticipated to be less than significant.
 No mitigation is required.

 Potential Impacts from Structural Control Construction